Priceline Stock Analysis (NASDAQ:PCLN)

 Should you buy PCLN stock?

-- The company has a healthy free cash flow margin of 39.4%.
+- Priceline has a healthy FCF (Free Cash Flow) margin of 44.9%.

 Should you sell PCLN stock?